-How to Create One-Time Payments Using Express Checkout
+How Create One-Time Payments Using Express Checkout

-The figure below shows the flow of calls through a typical Express Checkout transaction.
+The following figure shows the flow of calls through a typical Express Checkout transaction.
 It illustrates how the transaction flow interacts with the PayPal customer and how your requests interact with PayPal (the Sandbox in this example).

 When a customer initiates a check out, call